 This picture says more than I can about me and music.

-It was nearly twenty eight years ago when that Polaroid slipped out of its plastic slot and I magically appeared on it, but the image–and sentiment–it holds is as present as ever: I still feel sincere joy when I play an instrument.
-And though my skills and my instruments have improved, my hairstyle and my footy wardrobe have not.
+About thirty years ago that Polaroid slipped out of its plastic slot and my smiling face appeared on it.
+While I can say that my skills and instruments have improved, I can’t say that my hairstyle and footy wardrobe have.

-That face is beginning to look less like mine any more and more like my daughter’s.
-Seeing it elicits the same response in me, though: love for life–for its basic simplicity and hope, and for the central place that music has taken in securing that simplicity and hope for me.
+That face looks less like mine these days and more like my daughter’s.
+Though, seeing it elicits the same response in me: love for life at its purest and most hopeful, and gratitude for the way music can remind me of that purity and hope.